Modal Verbs of Advice

 Should

-- If you think you work too hard and don’t get paid enough maybe you should think of getting a new job.
+- If you think you work too hard and aren’t paid enough, maybe you should think of getting a new job.

 - You shouldn’t worry about the dog.
-It’ll be safe in the hold of the plane.
+It’ll be safe in the plane’s hold.

-- If the problems with digestion persist, you should see a doctor.
+- If the digestive problems persist, you should consult a doctor.

 - You should always check the oil in your car before setting off.